Who is allowed to enter the chambers?

 Description

-This image is of a large room with red furnishings.
-The seats are arranged in a horse-shoe shape around a large central table.
-There are people sitting in the seats and papers on the desks.
+The Senate is a large room with red furnishings.
+Seats and desks for senators are arranged in a horse-shoe shape around a large central table.